BuiHaiNinh/pizzawebsiteEWA/README.md

 ```php
 new MySQLi("mariadb", "your_user", "your_secureuserpw", "your_database");
 ```
-For normal access to the database without serious permissions please use the User `puclic` and the password `public`.
+For normal access to the database without serious permissions please use the User `public` and the password `public`.

 ### PHPmyAdmin